-The controversial prosecutor in charge of trying Colombia’s former President Alvaro Uribe is investigated for possible corruption, newspaper El Espectador reported Sunday.
+The controversial prosecutor in charge of trying Colombia’s former President Alvaro Uribe is being investigated on corruption charges, newspaper El Espectador reported Sunday.

 The preliminary investigation is the second controversy involving prosecutor Gabriel Jaimes, who previously conspired with jailed corrupt politicians to jail Carlos Caicedo, the current governor of the Magdalena province, but was never charged.

-According to El Espectador, the controversial prosecutor was paid to be a job for an investigated retired army general while being employed by the prosecution.
+According to El Espectador, the controversial prosecutor was paid to do a job for an investigated retired army general while being employed by the prosecution.

 The preliminary investigation was opened by prosecutor Jorge Henan Diaz last year, before Prosecutor General Francisco Barbosa promoted Jaimes and made him the superior of the prosecutor investigating him.